jamieguinan/cti/README.md

 CTI (via the ScriptV00 module) will present a `cti> ` prompt after the file is loaded, from which further `new`, `config`, and other commands can be entered. `ctrl-d` or `exit` will quit the program.

-### More examples.
+### More examples

 The `cmd/` subfolder here contains `logitech.cmd` and many other experimental files.
 I've had good experiences with Logitech cameras, specifically models 9000 and C310, so there are several `logitech-*.cmd` files.
 But they should work with most UVC compatible cameras.

+### External C modules

+There are a few files that I've imported into CTI that I did not write.

+ * `serf_get.c` for handling HTTP and HTTPS operations.
+Writing an HTTP client is easy enough, but HTTPS is a big can of worms, so I'm using this example source from [Apache Serf](https://serf.apache.org/), with some small modifications (use `return` instead of `exit()`, only initialize once).
+It works great, and is significantly faster than calling `system("wget ...")` on Raspberry Pi (85ms versus 300ms).

+ * `OggOutput.c` is mostly `encoder_example.c` from the [Xiph Theora](https://www.theora.org/)
+    library, with some wrapper code around it.
+I experimented with this a few years ago, but Ogg Theora video never really caught on, and the only decent client support was in Firefox.
+Side note, if you say "Ogg Theora" to someone, even most tech-savvy people, they'll probably look at you funny.

 ### Some notes about the code

 Many of the built-in template modules are incomplete, or just empty skeletons.
 For example `HTTPClient.c` seemed like a good idea one day, but I was lazy and ended up just calling `wget`.
 And `NVidiaCUDA.c`, yeah, never did anything with that.

 There are a few C files that aren't part of CTI, which I wrote for testing, and may or may not have compiled in a long time, but I keep them in the project for possible future reference.
+I moved some of them into the `basement/` subfolder.

 Since I use CTI modules in other projects, it has also become convenient place for modules that aren't (yet) built into CTI, but are used in more than one external project. `jsmn_misc.c`, `dbutil.c`, and a few others.